ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 #### Hamiltonian variational ansatz (HVA)
 The Hamiltonian variational ansatz builds upon the Hamiltonian to be studied.
-The circuit is built by taking the exponential of non-commuting terms in the Hamiltonian.
+The circuit is built by taking the exponential of commuting terms in the Hamiltonian.
 That procedure gives us unitaries that can be decomposed into gates.